gajus/require-new/README.md

 ## Alternative Design

-When you have full control over the module, you can export a function and call that function.
+You can export a function and call that function.
 This will make the module execute code multiple times.

 ```rand.js
 module.exports = function () {